BC-CSCI1103/f17/resources/universe/README.md

 let image = Image.place_image square (radius, radius) circle
 ```

-### Animation
+### Animation and the World Module

-The World module in the Universe library allows one to code interactive graphical applications in OCaml using a variation of the modern [model-view-update](https://guide.elm-lang.org/architecture/) software architecture (aka the [Elm](http://elm-lang.org/) software architecture).
+The [World](http://www.is.ocha.ac.jp/~asai/Universe/en/World.html) module in the Universe library allows one to code interactive graphical applications in OCaml using a variation of the modern [model-view-update](https://guide.elm-lang.org/architecture/) software architecture (aka the [Elm](http://elm-lang.org/) software architecture).
 The basic idea is that the state of a graphical application is represented or modeled using a single value — in this architecture the value is called a *model*.
 For a non-trivial application the model will usually be a record structure with many parts.
 The model-view-update architecture is implemented in a cycle with the model being passed to a *view* function which produces a graphical representation of the model for the user to see.
 When events such as *clock-ticks*, *touchpad actions* or *keystrokes* occur, the model is threaded through an *update* function which produces a new model reflecting the changed state of the app.

 ```
                                       +------------+